brenden-DS/Coffee-Shop-Sales-Dashboard/README.md

 ## 📈 Dashboard Insights

-Our dashboard provides a variety of visualizations to explore:
+This dashboard provides a variety of visualizations to explore:

 - **Sales by Store Location**: Discover which locations are generating the most revenue! 🌍
 - **Sales by Product Category**: Analyze which categories are the most popular among customers! 📊